 Additionally, CARB has promulgated more stringent emissions standards for hydrocarbons and NOx combined emissions and test procedures for gasoline-powered forklifts and other industrial equipment.
 The engine emission standards and test procedures were implemented in two phases.
 The first phase was implemented for engines built between January 2007 and December 2009.
 The second, more stringent, phase was implemented for engines built starting in January 2010.
 The regulation was amended in 2010, establishing fleet average emissions requirements for existing engines and those amendments took effect on October 14, 2012.
-All in-use non-yard truck equipment had to be fully compliant with the regulation by December 31, 2013, and yard truck engines must have a Verified Diesel Emission Control Strategy (VDECS) installed.
+All in-use non-yard truck equipment had to be fully compliant with the regulation by December 31, 2013, and yard truck equipment must be fully compliant with the CHE Regulation by December 31, 2017.
+All in-use non-yard truck engines must have a Verified Diesel Emission Control Strategy (VDECS) installed.
 VDECS are emissions control strategies that reduce PM and/or NOx.
 Diesel particulate filters (DPFs), which reduce PM emissions, are the most common type of VDECS.
-All newly purchased yard truck and non-yard truck equipment truck and non-yard truck and non-yard truck equipment or intermodal rail yard must have either a Tier 4 Final off-road engine or a model year (MY) 2010 or newer on-road engine.
+All newly purchased yard truck and non-yard truck equipment brought onto a port or intermodal rail yard must have either a Tier 4 Final off-road engine or a model year (MY) 2010 or newer on-road engine.